-The old school way of producing an Annual Report in general involved the agency delivering the design, project management and great logistics whilst the Company provided the pagination and copy.
+The old school way of producing an Annual Report, in general, involved the agency delivering the design, project management and great logistics whilst the Company provided the pagination and copy.

 The best annual reports are now delivered by teams that genuinely work together to produce the best result.
-This might mean that the agency advise the company on all elements of best practice whilst also providing copy; work collaboratively with the company to improve the presentation of strategy or the business model; or offer first-draft editing skills to bring the report to life.
+This might mean that the agency advises the company on all elements of best practice whilst also providing copy; work collaboratively with the company to improve the presentation of strategy or the business model, or offer first-draft editing skills to bring the report to life.
 It is clearly critical to this new way of working that there is a high level of trust between the parties.

 Author: Matthew Bates